moorexa/docs/containers/readme.md

 ```
 2. Using a reference from any of our examples above.

+You can implement a reference as an interface, use a reference as a trait, instantiate a reference as a class.
+Lets show you how.
 ```php
 // lets implement the 'controllerInterface' we registered above. class basicClass implements controllerInterface {